Thursday, February 25, 2021

 A place of gathering

-Tonight a fire will glow
+Tonight fires will glow

 Out near the point

-I will still be there
+I will still be here

 Angels may arrive tomorrow